 Drug Possession & Possession of a Controlled Substance

 As you might have suspected, having drugs in your car will also create a presumption that they are yours and could lead to an arrest for drug possession.
 A drug, or controlled substance, is considered to be anything that is listed on New York’s drug schedule and is classified as such.

 New York considers all the usual drugs as controlled substances in addition to certain prescription drugs and other items that are improperly used in order to attain a high.

 Possession is loosely defined in the context of a car.
 As long as the item is considered inside the car, you are presumed to be in possession of it.
 However, that presumption can potentially be rebutted.

 The severity of your crime is directly related to the amount and type of drug you are found with.
 For instance, according to 220.21, if you are caught possessing 8 or more ounces of methadone, you can be charged with first degree possession, which amounts to an A-1 felony.

 Lastly, if you only are found to be in possession of a small quantity of marijuana, you might only be facing misdemeanor charges or a non-criminal violation.

 Who Should You Contact?

-If you or a loved one was recently charged with a driving related crime in NY, contact the attorneys at The Rosenblum Law Firm today.
+If you or a loved one was recently charged with a driving related crime in NY, contact the attorneys at Rosenblum Law today.
 They are skilled traffic law and criminal defense attorneys who will defend your constitutional rights and fight to have your charges reduced or dismissed.
 Call them today at 888-883-5529.
 Make sure to ask us about the severity and penalty of your specific drug possession charges and how we can help you fight.